mahicolcastillo/tc-digital-menu-bff/README.md

-# API for Products TuComanda
+# BFF for Digital Menu TuComanda

 Logger:
 info => use only for informational things like: start processes, success responses, but never include results.